 UNESCO Biosphere Reserve Mount Mulanje: Economic Empowerment of Disadvantaged Women

-The Mulanje Mountain Conservation Trust supports marginalised women to jointly grow and sell agricultural products.
+The Mulanje Mountain Conservation Trust supported marginalised women to jointly grow and sell agricultural products.
 This enables the women to earn a living without relying on the natural resources of the Biosphere Reserve.

 The aim of #SOSAfricanHeritage is to contribute to preserving independent and sustainable organisational structures at African World Heritage Sites and Biosphere Reserves with the participation of civil society as well as to secure spaces dedicated to education for global citizenship, sustainability and cultural diversity.